chhuang-one/sqxclib/README.md

 # sqxc

 sqxc is a library to convert SQL (or JSON...etc) data to/from C language.
-It also provides C++ wrapper.
+It provides ORM features and C++ wrapper.

-## Plans
-- support more SQL database.
-- complete SQL ORM features.
-- It can work in low-end hardware.

-## Why I develop this?
-In the new Android system, App must store data in a limited time. uGet for Android usually loses data because it spends much time to save ALL records at one time. uGet3 uses SQL database to solve this problem.

 ## Current features:
-1. It can use C99 designated initializer to define SQL table/column/migration.
+1. User can use C99 designated initializer (or C++ aggregate initialization) to define SQL table/column/migration statically.
-   You can also use C/C++ function to do these.
+   You can also use C/C++ function to do these dynamically.

 2. All defined table/column can use to parse JSON object/field.
    Program can also parse JSON object/array from SQL column.

+3. It can work in low-end hardware.

+4. Supports SQLite.
+Supports for MySQL is working in progress.

 ## Database schema